PRX/Porter/README.md

 `Copy` tasks create copies of the job's source file at locations in S3 defined on the task.
 The locations are declared as `Destinations`.
 Currently the only supported destination mode is `S3`.
 Copy tasks **do not** check if an object already exists in the given location.
 The copy operation is done by the [copyObject()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#copyObject-property) method in the AWS Node SDK.
 A copy task can include any number of destinations.

+The behavior when `Perform` is `true` and `Destinations` is missing or empty is undefined.
+Avoid doing that.

 Input:

 ```